 - Take your minute steaks out of the refrigerator.

 - Remove your meat from the vacuum packaging and pat dry any moisture.
 Allow it to come up to room temperature.

 - Heat a griddle or heavy-based frying pan until smoking hot.

 - Just prior to cooking, rub olive oil over both sides of the steaks and season with salt and pepper.

 - Add your minute steaks to the pan and cook for one minute on each side.
-The steaks will naturally release from the pan when a crust has formed, so if it adheres to the pan at all, wait a few moments and try again (a rich, golden crust should have formed).
+The steaks will naturally release from the pan when a crust has formed, so if they adhere to the pan at all, wait a few moments and try again (a rich, golden crust should have formed).

-- Continue to flip the steaks back and forth approx. every 30 seconds until cooked.
+- Continue to flip the steaks back and forth approx. every 30 seconds until cooked (how long).

-- In order to gauge how done your meat is while cooking, you can carry out a quick and reliable finger test to ensure it is medium rare.
+- To gauge how done your meat is while cooking, you can carry out a quick and reliable finger test to ensure it is medium-rare.
 Gently press the tip of your middle finger to the tip of your thumb.
-Feel the palm of your hand just below your thumb – this is medium rare.
+Feel the palm of your hand just below your thumb – this is medium-rare.
 It should feel like your cheek: tender and soft but still fleshy.

 Minute steak recipe

 Have a go at chef Valentine Warner’s interpretation of one of the most popular Chinese restaurant dishes — Chinese crispy chilli beef.